 \section{The Main Result}

-In this section, we prove our main result, i.e., there is no APTAS for vector bin packing.
-We do so by modifying the construction in the original proof given in \cite{DBLP:journals/ipl/Woeginger97} by adding a set of dummy vectors.\footnote{We have tried to stay as close to the original proof as possible in terms of notations and arbitrary choices.
-Yet we have made two notable changes, (i) using $r=64q$, and (ii) using $t_{(i,j,k)}$ to denote a tuple.} The final analysis is based on the analysis in \cite{DBLP:journals/mor/BansalCKS06} for the geometric bin packing lower bound.
+In this section, we prove our main result, i.e., there is no APTAS for Vector Bin Packing.
+We do so by modifying the construction in the original proof given in \cite{DBLP:journals/ipl/Woeginger97} by adding a set of dummy vectors.
+The final analysis is based on the analysis in \cite{DBLP:journals/mor/BansalCKS06} for the Geometric Bin Packing lower bound.

 We start by defining a few integers based on the given MAX-3-DM instance $I_M$.
 Let $r=64q$, where $q=|X|=|Y|=|Z|$ and $b=r^4+15$.
-Define integers $x'_i,y'_i,z'_i$ corresponding to ${x_i\in X},{y_i\in Y}, {z_i\in Z}$ to be,
+Define integers $x'_i,y'_i,z'_i$ corresponding to ${x_i\in X},{y_i\in Y}, {z_i\in Z}$ to be